What is a waiver?

 Waiver of debt by the Department of Finance

 The Department of Finance has a discretionary power to waive debts owed to certain types of Commonwealth bodies, pursuant to section 63 of the Public Governance, Performance and Accountability Act 2013 (Cth).
-The Department of Human Services (which incorporates Centrelink) is one such body to whom this section applies.
+Services Australia (which incorporates Centrelink) is one such body to whom this section applies.

 A person can request a waiver of debt where recovery of the debt would otherwise be inequitable or would cause ongoing financial hardship to the person.
 A waiver can only be sought in circumstances where other options in dealing with the debt (such as those options available to Centrelink and listed above) are not appropriate.
 Seeking a waiver of a debt from the Department of Finance is therefore an option of last resort and cannot be used where other viable options exist to deal with the debt.